Spacetime and Physical Equivalence: Theories, duality, and physical equivalence

-I have concluded that, on an internal interpretation, there is no distinction of content between two dual theories.
-In \S\ref{gly}, I will address two different {\it purposes} for which the distinction between two dual theories is irrelevant, besides the ontological purposes so far discussed: viz.~the logical and empirical purposes.
+I have concluded that, on an internal interpretation, there is no distinction of content between two dual models.
+In \S\ref{gly}, I will address two different {\it purposes} for which the distinction between two dual models is irrelevant, besides the ontological purposes so far discussed: viz.~the logical and empirical purposes.
 This is not to deny that there are other significant---metaphysical, epistemic, and pragmatic---purposes or uses of physical theories, for which the differences are significant.
-For instance, one of the main pragmatic virtues of gauge/gravity dualities is that one theory is tractable in a regime of values of the parameters where the other theory is intractable.
+For instance, one of the main pragmatic virtues of gauge-gravity dualities is that one theory is tractable in a regime of values of the parameters where the other theory is intractable.